severalnines/ccx-docs/docs/admin/Day2/Config-Management.md

 :::

 :::danger
-It is not recommended to update configuration parameters using S9S CLI or ClusterControl UI.
-If you do that, then the changes will be overwritten by the the latest saved settings when adding a node (either as part of Scaling, during Lifecycle management, or during automatic repair).
+It is not recommended to update database configuration parameters manually, using S9S CLI or ClusterControl UI.
+The changes will be overwritten by the the latest saved settings when adding a node (either as part of Scaling, during Lifecycle management, or during automatic repair).
 :::

 ## Non-supported parameters and limitations